jorgebastida/gordon/docs/quickstart_py.rst

 Build your project
 -------------------

 Now that your project is ready, you need to build it.
-You'll need to repeat this step every single time you make some local changes and want to deploy them to AWS.
+You'll need to repeat this step every time you make some local changes and want to deploy them to AWS.

 From the command line, cd into the project root, then run the following command: